Menu Close

 Provenance:

-These sundials were likely made for use at the David Dunlap Observatory in Richmond Hill during or around its construction in 1935.
+These sundials appear to have been cast sometime between 1928 and the opening of the David Dunlap Observatory in 1935.
+As extras, they were stored at David Dunlap Observatory prior to its sale.
 Upon the sale of the observatory in 2009 they were moved, along with the other items in this collection, to the Department of Astronomy and Astrophysics building at the St George Campus at the University of Toronto.
 They were stored there until 2017, when it was moved to a new storage location in McLennan Physical Laboratories.

 Additional Information and References: